review-commons/documents/guidelines_authors.md

 There is no need to comply with a particular journal format to submit to _Review Commons_.

-__*Review Commons* requires all authors to post their manuscript as a preprint, at the latest when the manuscript is transferred to one of the affiliate journals.
-In exchange, all the journals affiliated with *Review Commons* provide authors with scooping protection from the date of posting of the preprint.
+__*Review Commons* requires all authors to post their manuscript as a preprint, prior to transfer to an affiliate journal.
+In return, all the affiliate journals provide authors with scooping protection from the date of posting of the preprint.
 Note that posting of the reviews ('refereed preprint') remains optional at this time.__ See below further details on these policies ([posting of the preprint](#Mandatory-posting-of-the-preprint), [scooping protection](#Scooping-protection), [posting the reviews](#Posting-the-reviews))

 # Scope and editorial assessment